inclusive-design/website-cities/content/resources/co-design-project-directions/index.md

     - Who are the people involved?
     - What kinds of activities are happening related to this theme?
     - What challenges/gaps are being experienced?
-- Use the responses to further refine the theme and further break it down to sub-themes
+  - Use the responses to further refine the theme and further break it down to sub-themes.
   - Work with your collaborators to select one area.
 - Ensure your final theme is clear, easy to understand, and supported by additional materials for further guidance and clarification.